-Data Management and Applications
+Data Analysis and Applications

-This research area is dependent on the addressed problem domain and has a strongly multidisciplinary character.
-This characteristic places it with a predominant bias of applied research.
-Such applications are commonly observed in the governmental, scientific and business axes.
-In the governmental axis, one can highlight applications in the areas of planning, health, transportation, education and communication.
-In the scientific axis, applications in astronomy, seismic and drugs stand out.
-In the business area, we highlight the development of software for the Information Technology market and its applications in marketing, social networks, multimedia systems and smart cities.
-All these domains bring with them different technologies present in the data production and consumption area that can be exemplified from Internet of Things (IoT), sensor networks to interactive applications.
+This line of research has great synergy with the domain of the problem addressed and has a highly multidisciplinary character.
+The application areas associated with the line are commonly observed in the governmental, scientific and business areas.
+In the governmental axis, applications in the areas of planning, health, transport, education and communication can be highlighted.
+In the scientific area, applications in astronomy, seismic, health and pharmaceuticals stand out.
+In the business area, the development of software for the Information Technology market and its applications in marketing, social networks, multimedia systems and smart cities stand out.
+All of these domains bring with them different technologies present in the area of production and consumption of large volumes of data that can be exemplified from the Internet of Things (IoT), sensor networks and interactive applications.